JulieLy8619/CSharp-Data-Structures-and-Algorithms/Challenges/AreCharaUnique/AreCharaUnique/README.md

 ## Approach & Efficiency
 For time, I used Big O(n) because iterate through the whole string.
-For space, I think I used Big O(n) because each call I created a new variable.
+For space, I used Big O(H) where H is the height of the stack because i used recursion.

 ## Solution
 WhiteBoard: